AdoptOpenJDK/adoptopenjdk-getting-started-kit/virtual-machines/ready-made_vm.md

 *MacOS users: please use [Zipeg](http://www.zipeg.com/) to uncompress the downloaded zip files and then import an appliance where its available.*

+**Install a Download Manager before downloading any of the below files**

 .OVA & .OVF files can be loaded into programs like *VirtualBox* using the *Import Appliance…* option.

 Contains OpenJDK8 source, but can also be used to download and install OpenJDK9.